Advanced glycation end-product: Pathology

+The pathogenesis of this process is hypothesized to activation of the nuclear factor kappa B (NF-κB) following AGE binding.
+NF-κB controls several genes involved in inflammation.
+AGEs can be detected and quantified using bioanalytical and immunological methods.

 Effects

-AGEs affect nearly every type of cell and molecule in the body and are thought to be one factor in aging and some age-related chronic diseases.
+AGEs can be produced in the body and in manufactured foods.
+The accumulation of AGEs may have causative roles in several age-related diseases by forming adducts with proteins and lipids.
+In preliminary research, AGEs affect nearly every type of cell and molecule in the body, and may be a factor in aging and some age-related chronic diseases.
 They are also believed to play a causative role in the vascular complications of diabetes mellitus.

-AGEs arise under certain pathologic conditions, such as oxidative stress due to hyperglycemia in patients with diabetes.
-AGEs play a role as proinflammatory mediators in gestational diabetes as well.
+AGEs may arise under certain pathological conditions, such as oxidative stress due to hyperglycemia in patients with diabetes.
+AGEs may have a role as proinflammatory mediators in gestational diabetes.